 About The Feinstein Institute

-Established in 2008, the Hofstra Northwell School of Medicine was founded by two equal partners: Hofstra University and Northwell Health.
+Established in 2008, the Zucker School of Medicine was founded by two equal partners: Hofstra University and Northwell Health.
 The School of Medicine is built upon the strong clinical and graduate medical education programs of Northwell, as well as the robust research and academic programs of both Hofstra University and Northwell’s Feinstein Institute for Medical Research.
-Hofstra Northwell currently ranks among top medical schools nationwide for primary care (2018 U.S. News & World Report’s Best Graduate Schools).
+Zucker School of Medicine currently ranks among top medical schools nationwide for primary care (2018 U.S. News & World Report’s Best Graduate Schools).
 The institution comprises more than 2,400 faculty members across 25 academic departments, and enrolls a diverse community of approximately 400 students.

 For media inquiries, please contact: